RomainSepulchre/DOTS-ECS_Experiments/Notes/Components.md

 It's possible to create both managed and unmanaged shared components but managed shared components keep all the disadvantages of regular managed components.

+To make sure we are correctly using a shared component, we can check if these 3 statements are true:
+1. It is useful for the system to operate on individual subgroups.
+2. There is a comparatively small number of these subgroups.
+3. The memory saved by using shared components rather than standard components is greater than the memory that is lost by creating more archetypes

 Implement the `ISharedComponentData` interface to create a shared component:

 ```c#